sharpenedblade/sharpenedblade.github.io/content/about.md

-# About Me

-I write about topics related to linux and free software, and I maintain a Fedora remix for linux on T2 macs.
-I dont have a lot of free time right now, so I might "disappear" for a while.
+I write about interesting, fun, or plain helpful stuff.
+I currently maintain a Fedora remix for linux on T2 macs, though I dont have a lot of free time right now, so I might "disappear" for a while.

 ## Contact Information